callstackincubator/rock/.changeset/hungry-worms-hammer.md

 '@rnef/tools': patch
 ---

-Use "default" condition instead of "import" in package exports across packages
+chore: use "default" condition instead of "import" in package exports across packages